buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_3/Lesson_4_Call_Deployed_Contract.md

     }
   }
   ```

-Now that you have a way to access your ABI file let's swap out the property `contractABI` with `waveportal.abi` to have it look something like this:

-`const waveportalContract = new ethers.Contract(contractAddress, waveportal.abi, signer);`

-Wow.
-Feels good to not see errors right?

 Once you add that file and click the "Wave" button -- **you'll be officially reading data from your contract on the blockchain through your web client**.